This post may contain affiliate links. Please read our disclosure policy.

-This is the master recipe for gluten free granola that you've been looking for!
+This is the master recipe for homemade gluten free granola that you've been looking for!
 Endlessly customizable, with the perfect crispy granola clusters everyone loves.

 It's made with plenty of good olive oil, raw nuts and seeds, coconut chips, maple syrup and certified gluten free oatsโor with many potential substitutions to suit any diet!

-- Homemade gf granola is more affordable than store-bought granola
+- It's more affordable than store-bought granola

 - It's so easy to make: just mix, spread, bake, cool, and eat!